 Pulaski is a very small village located in the state of Wisconsin.
 With a population of 3,550 people and two constituent neighborhoods, Pulaski is the 173rd largest community in Wisconsin.

 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pulaski residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pulaski include Polish, Irish, Belgian, and French .
+Important ancestries of people in Pulaski include Polish, Norwegian, Irish, and French .